apache/celeborn/docs/quota_management.md

 ### FileSystem Store Backend

 This backend reads [quota](#Quota Indicators) settings from a user-specified dynamic config file.
+For more information on using the database store backend, refer to [filesystem config service](developers/configuration.md#filesystem-config-service).
 Here's an example quota setting YAML file of above quota examples:

 ```yaml